Algoroxyolo/algoroxyolo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Junior Computer Science major at Carnegie Mellon University in Qatar, where I have been advised by [Prof. Houda Bouamor](https://www.andrew.cmu.edu/user/hbouamor/).
 I also had the amazing opportunities to work with [Dr. Firoj Alam](https://firojalam.one/) at [QCRI](https://www.hbku.edu.qa/en/qcri) and [Prof. Roy Ka-Wei Lee](https://info.roylee.sg/) at [SUTD](https://sutd.edu.sg/).
-Currently, I am working with [Dr.Xiaoyuan Yi](https://www.linkedin.com/in/xiaoyuan-yi-471212a5/) at MSRA(https://www.msra.cn/) as an *Incoming Research Intern* .
+Currently, I am working with [Dr.Xiaoyuan Yi](https://www.linkedin.com/in/xiaoyuan-yi-471212a5/) at [Microsoft Ressearch Asia](https://www.msra.cn/) as an *Incoming Research Intern* .

 For now my research interests mainly revolve around Intersections between Computational Social Science, Human Computer Interaction and Natural Language Processing, specifically:
 1. [Emerging Online Languages](https://arxiv.org/pdf/2402.18121v1) and Offensive Language Detection